Samson (left) and Gert (right)Samson en Gert

 - De Burgemeester is usually secretly playing with his toy planes in his office whenever someone calls him by phone or door bell.

 - Samson mispronounces words and names and is corrected by the others.
+Especially the word "problem" will be mispronounced every episode.

 - Whenever someone announces he's going to say something there'll be a sudden knocking on the door.
 The character then says someone's at the door, while all the other characters believe that was what he was going to say originally.